xarantolus/Collect/README.md

 If you don't want to use the API, it is recommended to set the token to a long random string.
 </p></details>

+#### User Guide
+After setting up the server, you can read the [user guide](User-Guide.md) to find out more about general usage, keyboard shortcuts and download options.

 #### Plugins
 It is recommended to use [`PhantomJS`](http://phantomjs.org/) to process the websites after downloading.